DylanJoo/crux/README.md

 ```

 ### Data loading
-We built a data loading function for the datasets in crux.
+We have provided data loading functions in crux.
 Currently, we support crux-mds-duc04 and crux-mds-multi_news, and neuclir.

-See the data format below
+See the data format below.
+Full content example is listed at the end of this README.
 ```python
 from crux.tools.mds import load_data
 data = load_data(subset="duc04")  # or "subet=multi_news"